sankalpk/sankalpk_hola/README.md

 sankalpk_hola
 =============

 A "hello world" gem I created.

+Install it by running gem install sankalpk_hola from the terminal.